Skip to Main Content

 Reporting Zero Textbook Cost Guidance For Faculty & Staff

-No one knows more about a faculty member's textbook selection better than the faculty themselves.
-For this reason, accurate No Cost Materials marking relies on faculty reporting whether their courses use entirely No Cost Materials.
+No one knows more about a faculty member's textbook adoption than the faculty themselves.
+For this reason, accurate Zero Textbook Cost (ZTC) marking relies on faculty reporting whether their courses use entirely zero cost materials.

 Process Overview